-The sun naturally bombs the Earth with significant amounts of radiation that comes in various forms: visible light, infrared (IR) light, ultraviolet (UV) light, etc. When sunlight reaches the Earth, some portions of this radiation from the sun are absorbed by the surface of the land, whereas some portions are reflected back.
+The sun naturally bombs the Earth with significant amounts of radiation that comes in various forms: visible light, infrared (IR) light, ultraviolet (UV) light, etc. When sunlight reaches the Earth, some radiation from the sun is absorbed by the surface of the land, whereas some portions are reflected.
 Now, this is where greenhouse gases come into place.

-- A greenhouse gas refers to an atmospheric gaseous substance that can sufficiently absorb infrared radiation.
-Obviously, greenhouse gases got their name from the typical greenhouse used during plant cultivation.
+- A greenhouse gas is an atmospheric gaseous substance that can sufficiently absorb infrared radiation.
+Greenhouse gases got their name from the typical greenhouse used during plant cultivation.

 - Greenhouses can maintain temperature because of the transparent glasses that favor the entry of sunlight.
 This sunlight then warms the air inside the structure but does allow this warmed air to get out.

-- Hence, with greater amounts of atmospheric greenhouse gases, more radiation will be reflected back, causing an increase in temperature.
+- Hence, with greater amounts of atmospheric greenhouse gases, more radiation will be reflected, causing an increase in temperature.

-- Naturally, a greenhouse effect is considered to be an essential phenomenon that helps in the maintenance of the Earth’s temperature.
-Without it, the planet’s temperature would fall to just -18° Celsius, as compared with +14° Celsius.
-At this point, the greenhouse effect should not be considered as a synonym of global warming.
+- Naturally, a greenhouse effect is considered an essential phenomenon that helps maintain the Earth’s temperature.
+Without it, the planet’s temperature would fall to just -18° Celsius compared to +14° Celsius.
+At this point, the greenhouse effect should not be considered a synonym for global warming.

 Types of Greenhouse Gases

 - The most abundant greenhouse gases in the Earth’s atmosphere are carbon dioxide, methane, nitrous oxide, ozone, and chlorofluorocarbons.
-Additionally, atmospheric water vapor also contributes to the occurrence of the greenhouse effect.
+Additionally, atmospheric water vapor also contributes to the greenhouse effect.
 Fortunately, its cause is believed to be non-anthropogenic.

 - Since the industrial revolution, the levels of greenhouse gases in the atmosphere have increased significantly.
 Alarmingly, the increase has resulted in a so-called radiative-forcing effect where heat is trapped inside the Earth’s atmosphere, thereby contributing to the increase in global temperature.